15 shitty things cancer has taught me. Yep. You read that right. This one’s a sarcastic rant, so get ready.

 All those “did you” questions still lurk.

 And now, there are new ones.
 I call these the “are you now” questions.
 Are you eating healthier now?
-Are you exercising more now?
+What about exercise?
+Are you exercising more now and if not, why not?
 Are you still having that glass of wine now?
 And so on.

 (Like I was living recklessly before with no regard to my lifestyle choices and sorta deserved all this.)

 13. It’s never over even though many around you might believe, even insist, that it is.
 Or should be.

 14. Cancer brings fatigue.

 15. The shittiest thing of all, of course, is that people you care about die from metastatic breast cancer.
 And the grief is real for those who die that you’ve never met in person too.